 Testing for COVID-19

-The university provides surveillance and clinical testing for COVID-19 free to enrolled students, and multiple provisions to support community members who test positive.
+The university provides surveillance and clinical testing for COVID-19 to enrolled students, staff and faculty.
+UHS’ surveillance testing is free of charge, regardless of your insurance.

 Surveillance (Asymptomatic) Testing